 - A group who journaled about recent events that ‘affected’ them

-Each group journaled for ten weeks.
-After ten weeks, the participants in the gratitude group reported that they were more optimistic about their life, reported more incidents of physical exercise, and expressed fewer symptoms of illness than the participants in the other two groups.
+Each group journaled for 10 weeks.
+After 10 weeks, the participants in the gratitude group reported that they were more optimistic about their life, reported more incidents of physical exercise, and expressed fewer symptoms of illness than the participants in the other two groups.

-Your first step towards starting a gratitude journal is to purchase a notebook for journaling.
-Any notebook will do – you can use a lined or unlined notebook, one that is softcover or hardcover.
-The point is that you have a book dedicated to journaling.
+Your first step toward starting a gratitude journal is to purchase a notebook for journaling.
+Any notebook that suits you will do.
+The point is to have a book dedicated to journaling.

 On the first page, write out these instructions for journaling, which we have adapted from instructions given to the gratitude-journaling group in Emmons and McCullough (2003):